CardiffUniversityComputationalRobotics/social-multi-fed-nav-stack/README.md

 - reuse_last_best_solution (bool)

+  Whether it is wanted to apply the reuse of the last best known solution for the global planner.

+- local_reuse_last_best_solution (bool)

-  Whether it is wanted to apply the reuse of the last best known solution.
+  Whether it is wanted to apply the reuse of the last best known solution for the local planner.

 - optimization_objective (string)

+  Defines which optimization objective to use is desired for the global planner.
+Currently, only supported PathLength and SocialHeatmap.

+- local_optimization_objective (string)

-  Defines which optimization objective to use is desired.
-Currently, only supported PathLength and ExtendedSocialComfort.
+  Defines which optimization objective to use is desired for the local planner.
+Currently, only supported PathLength and SocialComfort.

 - motion_cost_interpolation (bool)